schnarkus/org.dieschnittstelle.iam.mwf.api/README.md

 ## Upload with JavaScript
 In JavaScript use FormData for dealing with multipart form requests: https://developer.mozilla.org/en-US/docs/Web/API/FormData

+## CRUD API
+for testing CRUD access, make sure you have MongoDB installed and running.
+Then try accessing: http://localhost:7077/api/mediaitems; you should receive the following result: {"data":[]}

 ## Switching between localhost and "public" provisision
 In webserver.js, set the "localOnly" constant to false, for starting the webserver for access inside your respective network.
 Note, however, that access to the api is neither authorised nor encrypted.